Distributed Adaptive Signal Fusion for Fractional Programs: Introduction

 However, solving the compressed problem can be computationally expensive when an expensive iterative solver is required.
 This is indeed also the case for fractional programs, which are commonly solved using an iterative algorithm referred to as Dinkelbach's procedure.
 In this paper, we propose the fractional DASF (F-DASF) algorithm which implements a single iteration of the Dinkelbach procedure within each iteration of the DASF algorithm, therefore interleaving the iterations of both algorithms and avoiding nested iterative loops.
 This however implies that F-DASF cannot rely on the convergence guarantees and proofs of the original DASF algorithm in \cite{musluoglu2022unifiedp1,musluoglu2022unifiedp2}, as these assume that the nodes fully execute Dinkelbach's procedure until convergence within each iteration of DASF.
-Therefore, the main result of this paper will be to show that the simplified F-DASF algorithm still converges to the solution of the global problem, under similar conditions as the original DASF algorithm.
+In contrast, the F-DASF algorithm only partially solves the compressed problem at each iteration by applying only a single step of the Dinkelbach procedure.
+As we will see, this will imply that various subresults in the convergence proof applicable to the DASF algorithm cannot be applied to the F-DASF algorithm.
+Results such as the fact that fixed points of the algorithm are stationary, and even the monotonic decrease of the objective have to be proven from scratch.
+Therefore, the main result of this paper will be to show that the simplified F-DASF algorithm still converges to the solution of the global problem, under similar conditions (such as well-posedness and constraint qualifications) as the original DASF algorithm.
 In our results, we will see that on top of significantly reducing the computational cost and simplifying the overall method, the F-DASF algorithm has comparable convergence rates to the DASF algorithm.

-The resulting F-DASF algorithm can in fact be viewed as a generalization of the distributed trace ratio (TRO) algorithm in \cite{musluoglu2021distributed}, which is a particular fractional program where both $\varphi_1$ and $\varphi_2$ consist of only a single quadratic term.
+The resulting F-DASF algorithm can in fact be viewed as a generalization of the distributed trace ratio (TRO) algorithm in \cite{musluoglu2021distributed,musluoglu2020dtro}, which is a particular fractional program where both $\varphi_1$ and $\varphi_2$ consist of only a single quadratic term.
 Our proposed F-DASF algorithm can be applied to the entire class of fractional programs.
 Furthermore, it extends the ``vanilla'' DASF framework in \cite{musluoglu2022unifiedp1,musluoglu2022unifiedp2} towards a more efficient class of algorithms for the particular case of fractional programs.

 The outline of this paper is as follows.
 In Section \ref{sec:frac_prog}, we review the basics of fractional programs and Dinkelbach's procedure to solve them.
 In Section \ref{sec:prob_setting} we formally define the distributed problem setting and the assumptions used throughout this paper.
 The proposed F-DASF algorithm is provided in Section \ref{sec:fdasf} while its convergence proof is given in Section \ref{sec:convergence}.
 Finally, Section \ref{sec:simulations} shows the performance of the algorithm and its comparison with the state-of-the-art.